transitorykris/JnglMobile-1/README.md

 * Provide read and write access to files and directories in Upspin
 * Mediate between non-Upspin enabled apps and Upspin

+## Notes

+* Running in the simulator you may need to set `settings set plugin.os.goroutines.enable false` in `~/.lldbinit` if you experience LLDB crashes see [https://github.com/golang/go/issues/19846](https://github.com/golang/go/issues/19846)

 ## License

 ```